 A person of any age can get histiocytosis, but it is more common in children.
 About three-quarters of people with the disease get it before age 10.
 It is most common in children 1 to 3 years old.

-Doctors do not know what causes this disease, but are actively researching the causes and treatment for histiocytosis.
-It may be an abnormality in the person's immune system but it is not inherited or communicable, passed from person to person.
+Doctors do not know what causes this disease, but they are actively researching the causes and treatments.
+The disease may develop because of a problem in the person’s immune system.
+It is not inherited and not passed from person to person.

 Langerhans Cell Histiocytosis at Seattle Children’s

-The type of surgeon depends on where the child has the disease.
+The type of surgeon your child needs depends on where your child has the disease.
 For example, an orthopedic surgeon treats disease in the bone.
-Neurosurgeons or oto-rhino-laryngologists (ear, nose and throat doctors) most often treat disease in the skull.
+Neurosurgeons or ear, nose and throat doctors (otorhinolaryngologists) most often treat disease in the skull.

-Read more about cancer programs and services at Children's Hospital.
+Read more about cancer programs and services at Seattle Children’s.